-If you want to feel like you’re on a boat because you are on an actual boat, North River Lobster Company will be your jam.
-It’s easy to forget that Manhattan is an island surrounded by water, which means you can hop on a boat and sail around the Hudson River with one of their signature lobster rolls in one hand and a beer or bubbly in the other and feel like a tourist in your own city or be an actual tourist in the center of the universe.
+There’s nothing better than eating fresh shellfish on a large boat, which is why North River Lobster Company will be your jam.
+It’s easy to forget that Manhattan is an island surrounded by water, which means you can hop on a boat and sail around the Hudson River with one of their signature lobster rolls in one hand, and a beer or bubbly in the other.
+Taking this small cruise will make you feel like a king in your own city, especially once you’ve had their amazing meals.
 They board just north of the Lincoln Tunnel at W 41st and cruise around for about an hour.

-Seafood and Raw Bar in Lower East Side
+Seafood and Raw Bar in the Lower East Side

-With a little advanced planning, Cervos in the LES comes highly recommended by just about everyone, but it may feel like all those very people are there any time you actually try to go, so get there early if you want a shot at a table, as they do not do reservations.
+With a little advanced planning, Cervos in the LES comes highly recommended by just about everyone, which is probably why this place fills up extremely fast.
+It pays get there early if you want a shot at a table, as they do not do reservations.
 Their menu features very creative dishes of mainly seafood, with mostly Spanish and Portuguese influence.
 The white prawns and fried skate wing are popular standouts.
-They have an extensive wine menu with beer and cocktails too, but they also have plenty of vermouth and sherry, all classic pairings for these types of dishes.
+They have an extensive wine menu with beer and cocktails too, but they also have plenty of vermouth and sherry, which are all classic pairings for these types of dishes.

 If you’re more of a wine person, but you also really want some raw bar love, Wildair is just a couple of blocks away in the LES.
 They are a small, casual spot with a simple parklet of high tables.
 They have a small menu of rotating, creative bites, allowing for a very relaxed and satisfying evening.
 Their raw oysters and Little Neck clams are amazing.
 They also offer wines from all over North America and Western Europe, though these aren’t your typical wines.
-With this summer heat, no matter how often you go, if you ask their knowledgeable staff for something refreshing, they will nail their recommendation every time.
+When it gets hot during the summer, no matter how often you go, if you ask their knowledgeable staff for something refreshing, they will give you a great recommendation every time.

 Craving $1 oysters?
 Definitely don’t miss out on the Grey Lady located in the Lower East Side.
 This New England beach town-inspired restaurant and late-night bar has been around for 10+ years.
-For summer’22, they are offering weekday happy hour from 4pm-6pm.
+They are offer weekday happy hour from 4pm-6pm.
 Slurp up $1 oysters while enjoying $6 drafts, $9 wine, and $10 cocktails!
 Tip: Make sure to order the Spicy Watermelon Margarita, a Nantucket-inspired cocktail.
 Getting hungry?
 Then order their 1¼-lb freshly-shucked Maine Lobster roll.